Streptococcal Infections

 - Your child can participate in all daycare activities

-- A doctors note stating your child is no longer contagious is required.
+- A doctors note stating your child is no longer contagious is required

 Streptococcal Infection (Invasive Group A Strep)